 There is no doubt that the authors' approach is more powerful than marker-by-marker analysis.
 However, similar approaches have previously been taken and the authors should compare their approach to the following older method: For some closely spaced variants, a very small recombination fraction is specified between any two adjacent markers and these recombination fractions are fixed, not estimated.
 The only thing estimated is the recombination fraction between the disease locus (to the left of the set of marker loci) and the nearest marker.
 In this manner, a 2-point analysis is effectively carried out, but the calculations are multipoint.
 The advantage of this approach is that no haplotypes need to be estimated as the analysis procedure will automatically form haplotypes in the course of the likelihood calculations, and missing information is properly taken into account.
 The authors' approach requires estimation of haplotypes and imputation of missing data, both of which may introduce biases.

 We thank the reviewer for pointing out the alternative approach.
 However, multipoint linkage is not as powerful as our method, and is not valid to use under some circumstances, e.g. when there is missing parental genotype data.
 Specifically, we investigated performance of multipoint linkage analysis using the GeneHunter program.
 As the reviewer suggested we provide genetic map distances for each variant which in effect specifies a very small inter-marker recombination fraction.
 Power comparisons were performed for an autosomal recessive model suggesting that although multipoint linkage is more powerful than single marker analysis, our CHP method is more powerful than multipoint linkage analysis (Table S1).
 Regardless of statistical power, caution has to be used when performing multipoint linkage analysis on sequence data because when parental genotypes are missing and haplotype frequencies are inaccurately estimated or inter-marker linkage disequilibrium is ignored type I error for multipoint linkage can be extremely inflated.
 We did not investigate the inflation of type I error when there is missing parental genotypes because this is already well documented in the literature (Huang et al., 2004).
 The majority of available linkage programs, e.g. GeneHunter, SuperLink, Vitesse, only allow for performing multipoint linkage analysis assuming inter-marker linkage equilibrium and therefore can have increased type I error.
 Even for programs that model inter-marker LD, e.g., LINKAGE/FASTLINK or Merlin, the haplotype frequency estimates involving rare variants can be inaccurate for studies with limited number of founders, leading to inflated type I error.
 Our method estimates haplotype frequency using rare variants frequencies from public database to ensure that parametric linkage is properly performed and type I error is well controlled when some parental genotypes are missing from data.
-We have added description for type I error simulation and evaluations in the revised manuscript (lines xxx).
-Discussions on issues with multipoint linkage are added to the text (lines xxx).
+We have added description for type I error simulation and evaluations in the revised manuscript in the Materials and Methods (lines xxx) and Results (lines XX).
+Discussions on issues with multipoint linkage are also added to the manscript (lines xxx).

-We agree with the reviewer and agree that missing data should not be “imputed”.
-Missing genotypes for individuals are only reconstructed if this can be done with a 100% certainty from the children.
+We agree with the reviewer that missing data should not be “imputed”.
+Missing genotypes for individuals are only reconstructed only if this can be done with a 100% certainty from the children.
 If there are Mendelian inconsistencies the variant sites is removed.
 Please find the revision on line XXX.

 Reference: